ianstormtaylor/to-constant-case/Readme.md

 # to-constant-case

-  Convert a non-constant-case string to a constant-case string.
+  Convert a string to a constant case.

 ## Installation